 My Cholesterol levels were high, dangerously high.
 In fact, my Doctor put me on Statins straight away.
 None the wiser I took the medication as advised (although even at that time I wanted to understand how to control my Cholesterol ‘naturally’, without the need for Statins – as I did not and still do not believe Statins to be good in the medium to long term), and decided to take my passive interest in health and nutrition far more seriously.
 I decided to eat better, exercise more and take control of my health, and turn this ‘inevitability’ – of getting unhealthier and gaining weight as I got older – around completely.

-So at 80kg with a 36″ waist and being borderline obese I started to study health and nutrition on a semi-professional basis (I still had a ‘day job’ at that time), but very quickly it became apparent that I had indeed found my ‘vocation’, my purpose in life.
+So, being significantly overweight, with a 36″ waist and being borderline obese I started to study health and nutrition on a semi-professional basis (I still had a ‘day job’ at that time), but very quickly it became apparent that I had indeed found my ‘vocation’, my purpose in life.
 By losing 15 kilos in weight and 6 inches off of my waistline, not only was I becoming healthier and likely mitigating risks associated with obesity, but people around started to notice too and I began to offer them advice on diet, nutrition and wellbeing.